Graduate Students

 ramon.melser@ubc.ca

 Ramon was born and raised in the Netherlands, but moved to the Vancouver area in 2012.
 He graduated with a BA in Environment & Sustainability from the UBC Geography department in 2019, which is where he was first introduced to applications of remote sensing and GIS for environmental issues and conservation.
 Eager to grow his geomatics skillset, he returned to UBC after a year of travelling and went on to complete the Faculty of Forestry’s MGEM program in 2021.
 The MGEM experience led him to join the IRSS, where he is a research scientist working on enhanced carbon dynamics and land cover change assessment using integrated satellite-derived datasets and analysis approaches.
-In his free time, Ramon is an avid foodie, explorer of the great outdoors, and enjoys going to concerts.

 Evan Muise